-Chasing leads which have the budget, authority and need for the solution your product or service is offering is the golden recipe for getting new accounts.
+Chasing leads that have the budget, authority, and need for the solution your product or service is offering is the golden recipe for getting new accounts.

 To ensure you get the right start, lead qualification is a must.
 This article will teach you everything you need to know about lead qualification and the different frameworks you can use to qualify a lead.

 Editor’s Pick: Since we are talking lead qualification, I’d like to suggest a chrome extension that helps you find and qualify prospects in under 30 seconds.
 You can download it here.

 Click on the following items to jump to that section faster.

 - What are the different types of qualifying leads?